Applications are to be submitted by email to Dr. Jenny Cory firstname.lastname@example.org by 16 February each year

-- A statement (1 page) of why you are studying entomology, or IPM for Borden Award, or Biosytematics for the Kevan or Biological Survey Awards)
+- A statement (1 page) of why you are studying entomology, or IPM for Borden Award, or Biosystematics for the Kevan or Biological Survey Awards

 - A summary of your thesis research (1 page)

 - Arrange for letters of reference from your supervisor and one other person, which clearly indicate your academic abilities, communication skills, progress as a graduate student, and the novelty and scholastic contribution of your research to the field of entomology.
 For the John Borden Award the letters should indicate the contribution of your work to IPM and for the Keith Kevan and Biological Survey Awards the letters should indicate the contribution of your work to biosystematics .
-These letters should be emailed to firstname.lastname@example.org with your name in the subject line.
+These letters should saved as .pdf files and emailed to email@example.com with your name in the subject line.